AtayDev/My-Deployed-Recommender-System/README.md

 IT'S ALIVE!

-My Content Based Recommender System is was deployed using Flask and was tested using Postman
+My Content Based Recommender System was deployed using Flask and was tested using Postman